 Ariana Rolich, domestic buyer for Chambers St. Wines, believes that greater selection and access have helped drive the trend.
 “You used to have to hound your reps to get them to bring you these wines.”
 Dan Weber, a buyer at Flatiron Wines & Spirits, agrees: “The attitude in New York has absolutely changed.
 [Distributors] like Bowler and Polaner are putting these wines out front at their tastings and making their sales teams go around and pour them.”

-This article first appeared in W&S April 2014.
+This story was featured in W&S April 2014.